 - Avoiding Plagiarism

 Academic writing often comes with the integration of information from already published posts into your own words to make your paper credible and authoritative.
 No doubt, it is simply impossible to write a good research paper or an outstanding critical review without referring to external sources.
 However, you should be very careful when “using” the works of others in order not to plagiarise.
-In this post, we are going to talk about how to properly integrate “someone’s sayings” into your own writing without being suspected or accused of plagiarising.
+In this post, we are going to talk about how to properly integrate “someone’s sayings” into your own writing (for example informative essay) without being suspected or accused of plagiarising.

 How to Cite a Paraphrase

 Let's say that you want to add some information from another source to your paper.
 One way is to quote the work directly, which is an easy thing to do.
 But there is an alternative solution - you can convey the information by paraphrasing it in your own words.

 Need an extra eye on your paraphrased text?
 Looking for a professional writer that will take care of source material and its integration into your work?
 No worries - let us step in and do the magic for you.

 Paraphrasing is a valuable skill, which helps you keep the temptation to quote too much under control.
 Of course, it can be a difficult and time-consuming thing if you have never done it before.
 To make things easier for you, we have outlined some useful recommendations that will guide you.
 So how to successfully paraphrase the data taken from a source that is not your own?